The person who says it cannot be done should

 possible (legibly) in one minute.
 Count how many you wrote, multiply

-that is very roughly your "shorthand" speed.
-It is a measure of your hand's ability and
+by 1½ and that is very roughly your "shorthand" speed.
+It is a

-"outline".
-I think, and hope, you will be pleasantly surprised and
+unhindered by not knowing the "outline".
+I think, and hope, you will

 Given sufficient practice and better quality writing materials, your